 Close your eyes, and think back to the first road trip you took as a kid.
-Your family packed the car to the brim, grabbed enough snacks to feed an army and set off on your journey.
-While Dad was driving, Mom sifted through her stack of maps to find the right one.
-As the highway interchange approached, Dad asked, “Can you remind me which way we go?”
+Your family packed the car to the brim, grabbed enough snacks to feed an army, and set off on your journey.
+While Dad was driving, Mom sifted through her stack of maps to find the right one, often resulting in missed exits, wrong turns, and screamed obscenities.

 Did paper maps do the job?
 Absolutely.
-But were they comfortable to use, delightful and change your life?
+But were they intuitive, delightful, and life-changing?
 Probably not.
 A product ripe for innovation!

 To take products from good to great, we have to go beyond functional requirements and deliver usable, comfortable experiences that not only delights users, but also affect their lives on a deeper level.

 Over the past 10 years, Google Maps has completely transformed the way we travel.
-It’s saved millions of hours in driving time, probably helped avoid millions of accidents caused by drivers reading maps and become the new standard for navigation.
+It’s saved millions of hours in driving time, helped avoid millions of accidents caused by drivers reading maps, and become the new standard for navigation.

 That’s the power of amazing product design.